Make Sustainable Food the Default

 Plant-based options also resonate with shifting sociocultural values and can draw in a younger, more diverse crowd.
 A 2024 report shows that 68% of people worldwide want to eat more plant-based foods, especially those of younger generations like Gen Z and Millennials with young families.

-There are a variety of budget-friendly nudges that are effective for influencing consumption behaviors without requiring massive resource investment or operational overhauls.
+• There are a variety of budget-friendly ways to shift defaults that are effective for influencing consumption behaviors without requiring massive resource investment or operational overhauls.

 Plant-forward menus and behavioral nudge interventions have been shown to improve diner satisfaction and help reduce food cost and waste.

-To set your institution up for long-term success, we help tailor a strategy to your community’s preferences and resources.
+To set your institution up for long-term success, we can work together to develop menus and dining setups that work for your community.

 Examples of Plant-Based Nudge Strategies

 It’s important to implement nudge strategies that align with your community’s resources, goals, and dining structure.
-The changes you make should be attainable and realistic so you can sustain them and build upon them over time.
+We will work with you to make changes that are attainable and realistic so you can sustain and build upon them over time.

 SUBTLE SUBSTITUTIONS